Lyenko Urbanchich: Wartime activities

-Post war
+Political career

 A painter and sculptor, he was president of the Liberal Party's Five Dock branch in 1974.
 During the 1970s and 1980s, he headed an unofficial Liberal faction in Sydney which became known by its enemies as "the Uglies".
 Over these two decades he was the mentor of David Clarke, who later became a Member of the NSW Legislative Council.
-Lyenko was elected as the first president of the Liberal Ethnic Council in 1977.
+Urbanchich was elected as the first president of the Liberal Ethnic Council in 1977, which automatically granted him a seat on the New South Wales Liberal state executive council.

 In 1979, allegations were made in an ABC documentary and in the New South Wales and Federal parliaments that Urbanchich had been a Nazi collaborator and anti-Semitic propagandist for the Slovenian government during World War II.
 He was briefly suspended from the party, but avoided expulsion when the State Executive found by a majority that the claims against him were false.
 He was replaced, however, as President of the Ethnic Council by Frank Calabro.
-In 1986 Urbanchich admitted that "I did follow (Leon) Rupnik and I thought it was correct thing to do at that particular time", but maintained "[I] never said 'Heil Hitler', I never put a Nazi uniform on, I never greeted in the Nazi way."
+In 1986 Urbanchich admitted that "I did follow Rupnik and I thought it was correct thing to do at that particular time", but maintained "I never said 'Heil Hitler', I never put a Nazi uniform on, I never greeted in the Nazi way."

 Urbanchich died at Sacred Heart Hospice in Sydney on February 22, 2006 and was buried in Merrylands, New South Wales.
+To his death, Urbanchich remained a member of the Liberal Party, attending a meeting of the state council in 2005.

+Inspired by the legacy of Urbanchich, his faction regrouped in 2015.